Re:Match - needs-based and individualised relocation of protection seekers via algorithm-based matching

 Logo of the Berlin Governance Platform's Re:Match pilot project in four colours.
 The individual pieces of the symbol match with the others to create a matching whole.

-Re:Match is an innovative matching project that rethinks solidarity in the EU and the distribution of protection seekers in a new and participatory way: In contrast to conventional processes Re:Match takes the individual profiles and preferences of people seeking protection into account and matches them with the infrastructural framework conditions and capacities of cities.
+Re:Match is an innovative matching project which rethinks solidarity in the European Union (EU) and the distribution of protection seekers in a new and participatory way: in contrast to conventional processes, it takes into account the individual profiles and preferences of protection seekers and matches them with the infrastructural framework conditions and capacities of the municipalities.
 As a result, Re:Match opens up better future prospects for people seeking protection and offers local authorities better planning options.

-Re:Match is created in close cooperation with international partners, municipalities and people seeking protection and presents a innovative contribution to a fair and effective distribution, reception and integration of persons seeking protection in the European Union (EU).
+Re:Match is created in close cooperation with international partners, municipalities and people seeking protection and shows how Participatory and solidarity-based approaches for local and customised reception of people seeking protection in Germany and other EU member states can be developed.
+The project thus presents a innovative contribution to fair and effective distribution, efficient reception and successful integration.
 The aim is to relieve the burden on external EU border states and support local authorities as well as protection seekers themselves in their reception and integration at the same time.

 The Re:Match process in brief